ilyamazein/gdbreview/README.md

 The **[searchresults](https://github.com/ilyamazein/gdbreview/tree/main/searchresults)** folder contains zip archives with CSV files.
 The corresponding search queries are provided in the TXT files.

+The **[searchresultsmerged](https://github.com/ilyamazein/gdbreview/tree/main/searchresultsmerged)** folder contains CSV files with a comlete list of articles annotated accouding the search queries used.

 The **[code](https://github.com/ilyamazein/gdbreview/tree/main/code)** folder contains the Python code used for integrating search results into a single table.